VolkovLabs/business-variable/README.md

 ## Highlights

-- Allows working with dashboard variables in Table, Tree View, Minimized and Button layouts.
+- Allows working with dashboard variables in Table, Tree View, Minimized, Button, and Slider layouts.
 - Displays statuses based on thresholds from data sources.
 - Supports single and multi-value variables with the All option.
 - Allows filtering values by pattern and selected favorites.